DataJCampos/dsc-phase-1-project-v2-3/README.md

 The Movie Database (TMDb): TMDb is a database created for movies and TV shows insights.
 * Contains 3387 movies which have details on studio, gross(domestic & foreign) and year.
-* For the purpose of the project, I focused mainly on the top 10 movies and genres.
+* Focus: Top 10 movies and genres

 The Numbers is "premier provider of movie industry data and research services.”
 * Contains 5782 movies with details including: movie, production budget, gross (domestic & worldwide)
-* For the purpose of the project, I conducted research on budget vs. worldwide budget.
+* Focus: Production budget vs. world wide budget.

 Box Office Mojo is an database that collects information on domestic & international movies & tv shows.
 * Contains 26, 517 movies with an average rating of 5.99 out of 10.
 * This dataset included data on original language, title, popularity, release date, title, vote average, and vote count.
-* For the purpose of the project, I focused mainly on the relationship between release month and vote average.
+* Focus: Relationship between release month and vote average.

 ## Methods